-(651) 539-1600 (telephone) or toll free 1-800-657-3602
+(651) 539-1600 (800) 657-3602 (toll-free)

 Should I send any documents with the external review form?

 Complete all sections of the external review form.
 Include copies of your medical records, letters from your doctor or other health care providers, such as a physical or occupational therapist.
 Send any information that supports your appeal.